ava-labs/teleporter/audits/README.md

 # Audits

-Below is the list of most recent audit for contracts in this repo.
-Please check out __only__ listed audited versions for production code.
-Code used should be the final commit audited.
+Below is the list of most recent audit for each smart contract application in this repository.
+Please exercise caution when using code newer than the audited commit.

 See `audits/historical` for older audits.
 These audits may now be obsolete, and legacy code superseded by new versions are __not__ recommended for production deployments.